gamerelf-lol/Project_DXM/augments/DeepLink/Infolink.md

    The **Infolink** allows users to transmit and receive radio signals directly through their neural network.
 By translating these signals into interpretable data within the brain, it enables users to communicate wirelessly with other individuals or systems without relying on external devices like headsets or communicators.

 2. **Neuro-Communication Support**
    **Infolink** offers a powerful neuro-communication system.
-Users can send and receive messages directly to and from other augmented individuals through silent neural transmissions, offering a discreet and highly efficient means of communication in both professional and personal settings.
+With ACAP enabled, users can send and receive messages directly to and from other Infolink + ACAP augmented individuals through silent neural transmissions, offering a discreet and highly efficient means of communication in both professional and personal settings.

 3. **Wideband Frequency Coverage**
    The **Infolink** supports a wide frequency range of 30 MHz to 300 GHz, allowing users to interface with multiple wireless devices and systems, including radios, communication networks, and IoT devices.
 This broad frequency coverage ensures compatibility with various communication protocols.